davidphilipbarr/labwcpipemenus/README.md

 # labwcpipemenus

-## What is all this shit?
+## What is all this?

-So hear me out, I don't want to use a panel or dock or anything, I just want to go back, way back to the old days, but I do *need* access to a list of windows i have open somehow....
+So hear me out, I don't want to use a panel or dock or anything, I just want to go back, way back to the old days, but I do *need* access to a list of windows I have open somehow....

 ### Sounds reasonable, but why so many that do the same thing?

-I'm just trying to figure it out, some tools are more experimental (like lswt) and less easily available to install.
+I'm just trying to figure it out, some tools are more experimental (like lswt) and less easily available.

 ### Whatever, which 'app-list' do I use and why?